 Finally, on a non-disability related note, I also enjoyed watching Tom Scott’s new experimental quiz show Lateral.
 The questions can be quite hard, but in a good way.
 Unlike some hard quiz shows, these do make perfect sense when you see the answers, so it does encourage you to think about them rather than just give up.
 And it’s entertaining watching the contestants trying to work things out too.
 So if you like quizzes, I recommend giving it a go.
 I don’t now if there are plans to do any more, and they might tweak the format a bit if they do, as it was an experiment.
 But this pilot season was pretty good I thought.

-That’s it, those are all the important things to mention for June, a very busy month as usual.
+And that’s it, those are all the important things to mention for June, a very busy month as usual.
 There have also been some interesting things going on during July, so the next Favourites post should be interesting as well.
-I also have a few fun things planned for August already as well.
+I also have a few fun things planned for August already.

 And then in September there are a couple of very big things going on, one of which I will really need your help and support with!
 I’ll be posting about that soon.
 But in the meantime, I hope you’re enjoying the summer weather, whether you’re in the heatwave here in the UK, or have similarly gorgeous conditions elsewhere in the world!
 See you next time!